 You don’t have to thrust your poles into the ground for them to help you.
 Simply planting them lightly on the ground is enough to provide more stability and balance.
 If you’re hiking on flat terrain, the poles will only briefly touch the ground before you flick them forward again.

-When hiking down a slope, you may want to extend your poles a bit more.
-Since they’ll be in front of you when you walk down, they’ll need some more length to reach the ground.
+You may want to extend your poles more when hiking down a slope.
+They’ll need more length to reach the ground since they’ll be in front of you when you walk down.
 Usually, extending them 5-10 more centimetres should do the trick.

 They will also offer extra balance points and absorb some of your (and your backpack’s) weight, which takes some of the load off your knees.

-On steep uphill sections of your hike, it’s a good idea to shorten your poles a little.
+Shortening your poles a little on steep uphill sections of your hike is a good idea.
 Again, shortening them by 5-10 centimetres should be enough.
 The steeper the slope, however, the shorter your poles should be.
-This is a bit of trial and error—you’ll experience what the ideal length is yourself.
+This is a bit of trial and error—you’ll experience the ideal length.

-Ideally, when hiking uphill, you can use your poles for extra propulsion power.
-Make sure to place them close to your feet and not in front of them.
-The key is the push yourself up, rather than pull.
+Ideally, you can use your poles for extra propulsion power when hiking uphill.
+Place them close to your feet and not in front of them.
+The key is the push yourself up rather than pull.

 Sometimes when hiking either downhill or uphill, it’s worth abandoning the alternating-foot-and-arm technique for a while.
-In certain situations, it’s more beneficial to use both of your walking poles together, whether it’s to offer support when descending steep slopes or pushing you up on sharp inclines.
+In certain situations, using both walking poles together is more beneficial, whether offering support when descending steep slopes or pushing you up on sharp inclines.

 How to Use Walking Poles Video

 You now know how to use walking poles correctly, what to look for when buying them and how to set them up properly.
-If you don’t yet have or use trekking poles, you may want to at least give them a try.
-You’ll quickly realize their tremendous benefits and, like me, will probably become a huge fan!
+If you don’t yet have or use trekking poles, you may want to try them at least.
+Like me, you’ll quickly realize their tremendous benefits and probably become a huge fan!